p-chan5/EasyPulse/README.md

 ## UNLOCK THE POTENTIAL OF YOUR EQUIPMENT 🔓

 You don't need expensive headphones or speakers to achieve good results.
-They were created with the aim of cleaning up the signal.
-So if they sound amazing with my `sony-mdr-zx110` maybe yours is no exception!
+At first they were created to clean the signal from my `sony-mdr-zx110` but then I realized that they work on any other architecture!

 ## THE EQUALIZER IS EVERYTHING 🤯️